a20351766/udo.1.4.0/docs/source/blockchain.rst

 * `Identity <identity/identity.html>`_ (conceptual documentation)

-A conceptual doc that will take you through the critical role identities play in a Fabric network (using an established PKI structure and x.509 certificates).
+A conceptual doc that will take you through the critical role identities play in a UDO network (using an established PKI structure and x.509 certificates).

 * `Membership <membership/membership.html>`_ (conceptual documentation)

-Talks through the role of a Membership Service Provider (MSP), which converts identities into roles in a Fabric network.
+Talks through the role of a Membership Service Provider (MSP), which converts identities into roles in a UDO network.

 * `Peers <peers/peers.html>`_ (conceptual documentation)

-Peers --- owned by organizations --- host the ledger and smart contracts and make up the physical structure of a Fabric network.
+Peers --- owned by organizations --- host the ledger and smart contracts and make up the physical structure of a UDO network.

 * :doc:`build_network` (tutorial)

-Learn how to download Fabric binaries and bootstrap your own sample network with a sample script.
+Learn how to download UDO binaries and bootstrap your own sample network with a sample script.
 Then tear down the network and learn how it was constructed one step at a time.